 | 100 users | $6,000/yr | $9,300/yr | Trello |

 Trello Standard ($5/user/mo) vs Jira Standard ($7.75/user/mo) on annual billing.
 Trello is 35% cheaper.
-Trello Enterprise pricing ($17.50/user/mo at 25+ users) is significantly more expensive than Jira Standard.
+Trello Enterprise pricing ($7.63/user/mo at 50+ users) approaches Jira Standard.
 Both use Atlassian account infrastructure.
 See trellocost.com for detailed Trello pricing and jiracost.com for Jira pricing.

 Both Trello and Jira use Atlassian Intelligence, but with different depth.
 On Jira, Atlassian Intelligence offers natural language JQL search, issue summarisation, smart issue linking, sprint planning suggestions, and code-to-issue connections.
 On Trello, Atlassian Intelligence is more limited -- primarily card description generation, summarisation, and basic writing assistance.
 The AI difference reflects the product difference: Jira has more complex data to work with (sprints, backlogs, code connections), so its AI has more surface area to add value.
 For most Trello use cases, the AI features are nice-to-haves rather than essential.
 For Jira power users, the natural language search alone is worth the investment.